osama78assi/change_content_script/README.md

 ```

-and simpply I don't want to load entire **express** module just for types !
+and simpply I don't want to load entire **express** module just for types!

 so I will go with simpel solution **CHANGE IT.** But that will take time.
-A lot of time and I have a lot of files. that annoying simply.
+A lot of time and I have a lot of files. that's annoying simply.

 So I said what if I have something that read these files and change what I want ?